-Figure 151 (on page 176) shows the layout of the embankment problem where free surface groundwater flow occurs.
+The figure below shows the layout of the embankment problem where free surface groundwater flow occurs.
 The crest of the embankment has a width of 2.0 m.
 Initially the water in the river is 1.5 m deep.
 The difference in water level between the river and the polder is 3.5 m.

-Figure 151: Geometry of the project
+Figure 133: Geometry of the project